ciciwoolf/trial-app/README.md

 ### Setup and Installation

-For a fast preview, click this link: https://trial-app-git-main-ciciwoolfs-projects.vercel.app

-Otherwise, clone this repo and run:
+Clone this repo and run:

 ```
 npm i